top of page

 Minerals research own Materials Data Safety Sheet states that a health hazard may occur through inhalation of dust, that exposure levels of harmful chemicals like arsenic, barium, lead, mercury, and more could exceed regulations.
 It recommends anyone using the slag particulate use respirator protection.
 It notes that arsenic is found in the slag particulate in levels that exceed allowable limits.
 There is a warning that “This product contains chemicals known in the State of California to cause cancer and birth defects or other reproductive harm.”

 Slag dust is black and strongly magnetic while our native soil is light colored clay and not magnetic.
 There is no other source for strongly magnetic black dust in Cottonwood that has been identified other than the slag processing facilities fugitive slag dust.
-Therefore, using a simple magnet test anyone with a high-powered magnet can do at home, has revealed slag dust at the Cottonwood Kids Park, the Library, the Rec Center, the Cottonwood Elementary School, the Police Station, the Veterans of Foreign Wars Center, the low-income housing near the operation, the storage units and office spaces close to the operation and many other locations throughout the City.
-The toxic effects of inhaling and ingesting copper slag dust can be cumulative and permanent.

 It is interesting to note that the City Council worked out a private agreement where the slag processing plant pays hundreds of thousands of dollars to the City, paid in quarterly installments, for as long as the operation is allowed to continue.
 In all, it is estimated the City of Cottonwood will privately receive close to $1,500,000, so long as they allow this operation and its resulting contamination to continue for the next 15-20 years.